Point No Point Lighthouse & Park

 Phase 2 – Improvements Underway

-- Rebuilding the rock revetment wall in front of the lighthouse
+- Reconstruction of the rock revetment wall in front of the lighthouse

-- Planting native vegetation to improve long-term shoreline stability
+- Planting native vegetation to stabilize the north beach and enhance long-term resiliency

 The main entrance road and parking lot at Point No Point Park remain closed.